 Ned Stark also resembles the heroes of Shakespeare’s Roman characters.
 He is cold and stoic as Brutus, and a devoted soldier like Titus Andronicus.
 Ned’s dire wolf is another connection with Shakespeare’s Roman plays; the wolf 🐺 is the symbol of the Roman Empire; packs of cold hunters who depend on each other for the survival of the family.

 King Joffrey- Saturnine from Titus Andronicus– Joffrey is like the worst kind of tyrant- rash, proud, violent, and cruel.
 He lacks the maturity to make wise decisions and because of his privileged upbringing, he takes even the tiniest slight against him as an act of treason, and leaves a trail of heads in his wake.
 Worse still, he is easily manipulated by his mother Circe, who teaches him to act and feel superior to everyone else, and never care for the good of anyone but himself.
-In that way, he is very much like a Roman Emperor like Nero or Caligula, whom Shakespeare adapted into Saturnine.
+In that way, he is very much like a Roman Emperor like Nero or Caligula, whom Shakespeare adapted into the character of Emperor Saturnine in his play Titus Andronicus.

 King Robert Baratheon- Edward IV from Richard III.